Thieves & Kings

 For centuries, the village was a simple agrarian community, until the rise of Mornhaven, and the interests of the Mangai fell upon the realm, bringing wood-cutters and charcoalers seeking fuel for the rising economy of that city.
 Throughout it all, the Witchbyrne clan stayed close to their lands, never involved themselves in politics, and until the arrival of the Warduke to the realm, never sought to ally itself with anyone.

-In TR 988, the clan acknowledged the Warduke’s call to arms, and swore allegiance to their banner along with all the other former noble clans of the Kingdom of Mercia.
+In TR 988, the clan acknowledged the Warduke’s call to arms, and swore allegiance to their banner along with all the surviving noble clans of the Kingdom of Mercia.
 Since that day, the clan has remained quiet and out of the politics of the realm, though they pay their taxes like everyone else.